Mud Sweeter than Honey

 Shortlisted for the Nike Prize 2019

 Excerpted in Granta Magazine

-Mud Sweeter than Honey: Voices of Communist Albania is a tale of a country that has suffered from the terror of Enver Hoxha’s dictatorship.
-After breaking ties with Yugoslavia, the USSR and China, Hoxha thought that Albania could become a self-sufficient bastion of communism.
-Day by day many Albanian people were thrown into prisons and forced labour camps only because they tried to think independently.
-Some of them rebelled against the regime, some tried to escape – the consequences of their actions often tragic and irreversible.
+After breaking ties with Yugoslavia, the USSR and then China, Enver Hoxha believed that Albania could become a self-sufficient bastion of communism.
+Every day, many of its citizens were thrown into prisons and forced labour camps for daring to think independently, for rebelling against the regime or trying to escape – the consequences of their actions were often tragic and irreversible.

 Mud Sweeter than Honey gives voice to those who lived in Albania at that time – from poets and teachers to shoe-makers and peasant farmers, and many others whose aspirations were brutally crushed in acts of unimaginable repression – creating a vivid, dynamic and often painful picture of this totalitarian state during the forty years of Hoxha’s ruthless dictatorship.

 Very little emerged from Albania during communist times.
 With these personal accounts, Rejmer opens a window onto a terrifying period in the country’s history.
 Mud Sweeter than Honey is not only a gripping work of reportage, but also a necessary and unique portrait of a nation.